-Since the soil freeze-thaw cycles are a key component for determining seasonal cycles of wetlands in cold regions, in this study we benchmarked the general pattern of permafrost locations by comparing the model output against satellite observations of
+Since the soil freeze-thaw cycles are a key component for determining seasonal cycles of wetlands in cold regions, in this study we benchmarked the general pattern of permafrost locations by comparing the model output against satellite observations of freeze and thaw status and inventories of permafrost extent.
+Since soil depth in LPJ-wsl is held at 2.0 m for the permafrost module, the permafrost extent in this study is defined as the lower soil (0.5-2 m) that is always at or below the freezing point of water $(0 \circ C)$ for multiple years.
+The permafrost extent map at 0.5° resolution from the National Snow and Ice Data Center (NSIDC) is adopted for benchmarking (Brown et al., 2001).
+The global data set of freezethaw Earth System Data Record (FT-ESDR) is derived from satellite microwave remote sensing provided by the Numerical Terradynamic Simulation Group (NTSG) at the University of Montana and is based on daily maps over a 34-year record (1979-2012).
+It represents the FT status of the composite landscape vegetation-snow-soil medium to constrain surface water mobility and land-atmosphere carbon fluxes (Kim et al., 2012).

-- 5 freeze and thaw status and inventories of permafrost extent.
-Since soil depth in LPJ-wsl is held at 2.0 m for the permafrost module, the permafrost extent in this study is defined as the lower soil (0.5-2 m) that is always at or below the freezing point of water 0 °C for multiple years.
-The permafrost extent map at 0.5° resolution from National Snow and Ice Data Center (NSIDC) is adopted for benchmarking (Brown et al., 2001).
-The global - 10 dataset of Freeze/Thaw (FT) status is derived from satellite microwave remote sensing provided by the Numerical Terradynamic Simulation Group (NTSG) at University of Montana and is based on daily maps over a 34 year record (1979-2012).
-It represents the FT status of the composite landscape vegetation-snow-soil medium to constrain surface water mobility and land-atmosphere carbon fluxes (Kim et al., 2012). - 15 Two global inundation products derived from satellite observations were additionally used for evaluation purposes: the Global Inundation Extent from Multi-Satellites (GIEMS), derived from visible (AVHRR) and active (SSM/I) and passive (ERS) microwave sensors over the period 1993-2007; the Surface Water Microwave Product Series (SWAMPS), derived from active (SeaWinds-on-QuikSCAT, ERS, and ASCAT) - and passive (SSM/I, SSMI/S, AMSR-E) microwave sensors over the period 1992-2013.
-This new SWAMPS global dataset, hereby denoted as SWAMPS-GLWD, was first developed at NASA JPL (Schroeder et al., In preparation).
-We re-scaled this dataset with the Global Lake and Wetland Database (GLWD) (Lehner and Döll, 2004), a well-established global inventory of water bodies at high resolution to match SWAMPS- - 25 GLWD with the inventory estimates.
-This post-processed SWAMPS product covers the required regions for forested wetlands, which are not readily observable by passive or active microwave measurements (Poulter, 2015).
-For evaluating regional wetland patterns, we selected two study areas (the largest peatland West Siberian Lowland

-(WSL); the largest floodplain, Amazon River Basin).
-Three wetland map products over the WSL from Sheng et al. (2004), Peregon et al. (2008) and Tarnocai et al. (2009) (denoted by "Sheng2004", "Peregon2008", "Tarnocai2009" respectively) and one update high resolution dual-season inundated area inventory for lowland Amazon basin

-5 from Hess et al. (2015) (denoted by "Hess2015") were applied.
-We aggregated all above-mentioned datasets from the native 25 km to a 0.5° spatial resolution and from daily to monthly temporal resolution for comparison with model outputs (Table A1 in the Appendix).
+Two global inundation products derived from satellite observations were additionally used for evaluation purposes: the Global Inundation Extent from Multi-Satellites (GIEMS), derived from visible (AVHRR), active (SSM/I), and passive (ERS) microwave sensors over the period 1993-2007; SWAMPS, derived from active (SeaWinds-on-QuikSCAT, ERS, and ASCAT) and passive (SSM/I, SSMI/S, AMSR-E) microwave sensors over the period 1992-2013.
+This new SWAMPS global data set, denoted as SWAMPS-GLWD, was first developed at NASA JPL (Schroeder et al., 2016).
+We re-scaled this data set with the GLWD (Lehner and Döll, 2004), a well-established global inventory of water bodies at high resolution to match SWAMPS-GLWD with the inventory estimates.
+This post-processed SWAMPS product covers the required regions for forested wetlands, which are not readily observable by passive or active microwave measurements (Poulter, et al., 2015).
+For evaluating regional wetland patterns, we selected two study areas (the largest peatland, West Siberian Lowland; the largest floodplain, Amazon River basin).
+Three wetland map products over the WSL from Sheng et al. (2004), Peregon et al. (2008), and Tarnocai et al. (2009) (denoted by "Sheng2004", "Peregon2008", Tarnocai2009, respectively) and one up-to-date high-resolution dual-season inundated area inventory for the lowland Amazon basin from Japanese Earth Resources Satellite (JERS-1) were applied (Hess et al., 2015, denoted by "Hess2015").
+We aggregated all above-mentioned data sets from the native 25 km to a 0.5° spatial resolution and from daily to monthly temporal resolution for comparison with model outputs (Appendix Table A1).